Godinton House and Gardens

 He incorporated the medieval hall of the earlier house and retained fittings like the richly carved 1520s linenfold panelling and marble chimney pieces.
 There is more carved panelling from around 1630 in the Great Chamber.
 In the Chamber is a frieze showing soldiers drilling.
 Above the hall is the chapel, which was originally a solar, or private family quarters.

-Garden: Lovely formal and informal gardens surrounding a Jacobean manor.
-There is much variety here, including an 18th century walled garden, Italianate garden, formal topiary, and a wild garden.
-Best in: Spring, for daffodils and wildflowers in the Wild Garden.
+Garden: Lovely formal and informal gardens surround the Jacobean manor of Godinton House.
+There is much variety here, including an 18th-century walled garden, Italianate garden, formal topiary, and a wild garden.
+Best in: spring, for daffodils and wildflowers in the Wild Garden.